The naturopathic Clinic is run by Gillian Lewis, our Australian qualified nutritionist & naturopath.

 Sometimes, additional consultations may be required but a good adherence to the treatment plan can speed up the process.

 What do I need to do?

-Gillian uses and prescribes a range of herbal medicines, nutritional supplements, flower essences and homeopathy products for clients to take home.
+Wherever possible Gillian uses diet/eating programs to support improved health.
+She may also prescribe a range of herbal medicines, nutritional supplements, flower essences and homeopathy products for clients to take home.

 You may be prescribed one or more of these products as part of your treatment plan and you will be advised how and when to take these.
 The treatment program may also include lifestyle and/or diet modifications and recommendations to support improved health.

 The ideal outcome of each treatment plan is to reach a point where no additional consultations are necessary and the body is maintaining good health.
 However for some people, particularly those with chronic health conditions, the best outcome is a maintenance phase.
 The maintenance phase is where minimal herbal or nutritional assistance is required on an ongoing basis to maintain optimal well being.

 The range of naturopathic services available is diverse, however, a naturopath is not a Doctor.
 Doctors and other primary health care professionals have a very important role and function that they are uniquely qualified to perform.

 Here are a few things that a primary health care professional does that a naturopath does not do:

 Prescribe and dispense antibiotics and other pharmaceutical drugs;

 Treat emergency injuries, set bones, perform surgery etc;